MohamedAhmedMoheb/Day-1/README.md

 5. ss -tulnp >> to know about the port opened and who is using it

-also today i get to know how to use variables in bash and to make a file exutable and the best practice for a bash script by using set -euo pipefail So if there is a problem apper i know
+also today i get to know how to use variables in bash and to make a file exutable and the best practice for a bash script by using set -euo pipefail So if there is a problem apperes